Cigaras/Payday-2-Solo-Achievements/README.md

 [Payday 2](http://store.steampowered.com/app/218620/PAYDAY_2/) [BLT](https://github.com/JamesWilko/Payday-2-BLT) mod that allows to solo achievements and trophies that require more than one human player.

-For achievements and trophies that required 2 or 4 human players, this number is reduced to 1.
+For achievements and trophies that required 2 or more human players, this number is reduced to 1.
 Other requirements still apply for every human player.
 Achievements and trophies affected:
 * Here Comes the Pain Train
 * Cooking With Style
 * Boston Saints